FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-update-and-query-context-information.md

       "ratingValue": 4
     }

+Note that the `Fiware-ServicePath: /Franchise1` header is needed for update operations because all restaurants are defined inside the scope of their department.
+For further information about this option visit <http://fiware-orion.readthedocs.io/en/develop/user/service_path/>.

 Also, the user can get the information of a given Restaurant using the smartphone application.
-In that case the application works as Context Consumer, **querying** the Restaurant entity.
+In that case, the application works as Context Consumer, **querying** the Restaurant entity.
 For example, to get the aggregateRating attribute, the client application could query for it in the following way (with extra headers `Fiware-Service: tourguide`):